Ą

 Ą (minuscule: ą) is a letter in the Polish, Kashubian, Lithuanian, Creek, Navajo, Western Apache, Chiricahua, Osage, Hocąk, Mescalero, Gwich'in, Tutchone, and Elfdalian alphabets.
 It is also used for reconstructing Proto-Germanic (e.g., for representing the ending of a- stem neuter nouns).

 It is formed from the letter a and an ogonek ("little tail") and usually, except in modern Lithuanian and Polish, denotes a nasal a sound.

 Polish

-In the Polish alphabet, ą comes after a, but never appears at the beginning of a word, aside from the uncommon ąkły.
+In the Polish alphabet, ą comes after a, but never appears at the beginning of a word.
 Originally, ą used to represent a nasal a sound, but in modern times, its pronunciation has shifted to a nasal o sound.
 The letter does not have one determined pronunciation and instead, its pronunciation is dependent on the sounds that follow it.